tekartik/sqflite/sqflite/doc/migration_example.md

 Let say we want to add a new table `Employee` with a reference to a `Company` entity.
 We also want to add a new column `description` in the `Company` entity.

+We handle the creation of a fresh database in `onCreate` and handle the schema migration in `onUpgrade`.
+Also since we want to use foreign key constraints, we configure our access in `onConfigure`.

 ```dart
 /// Let's use FOREIGN KEY constraints
 Future onConfigure(Database db) async {